jato987/FindTheCelebrityProblem/find-celebrity/ReadMe.md

 ## Execution
 This use regular java se for execute by main method, automatically takes all files in folder com/problems/files on the project's resource folder.

+Take in mind that you have to use all packacge name for excute the main class.

+The jdk used on this project is Jdk1.8.0 update 211

 ## Response

 there is an example of response with 2 files (listed as examples)